jhawthorn/dkim/README.md

 Necessary configuration
 -----------------------
-The dkim needs a private key, a domain, and a selector specified in order to sign messages.
+A private key, a domain, and a selector need to be specified in order to sign messages.

 These can be specified globally